-Any deterioration in housing prices in a state or region due to adverse economic conditions, natural disasters or other factors, any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of borrowers to make payments on the Reference Obligations and any deterioration in our financial position may result in losses on the Notes and will adversely affect the yields on the Notes.
+Any deterioration in housing prices in a state or region due to adverse economic conditions, natural disasters or other factors, any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of borrowers to make payments on the Reference Obligations and any deterioration in our financial position may result in losses on the related Notes.
+Any losses will adversely affect the yields to maturity of the related Notes.

-See Appendix A to this Prospectus for further information regarding the geographic concentration of the Reference Obligations.
+See "The Reference Pool" in Appendix A to this Prospectus for further information regarding the geographic concentration of the Reference Obligations.